 The average yearly growth rate during those years, as measured in 90 sample cities around the world, was 3.2%, ranging from 7.2% in Central and South Asia, to 2% in Europe and East Asia.
 High urban growth rates tend to characterize less developed countries, while more developed countries tend to have a slower urban growth rate.
 Israel’s growth rate was closer to those of under-developed countries.
 The fast expansion of urban territory, especially in the state’s core areas, may endanger the reserves of land meant for development and have a troubling effect on their degradation rate.
 For example, an average growth rate of 1% will exhaust 1,500 square kilometers of land in 100 years.
 The same amount of land will be exhausted in half that time with an average growth rate of 2%.
 The ability to control and restrict these growth rates is, quite literally, an existential necessity for the State of Israel.

 Unique characteristics limit Israel’s potential for urban spread.
-First of all, its long structure means that most of its land reserves are in peripheral areas, while the reserves in the state’s center are continually shrinking.
+First of all, its long geographic structure means that most of its land reserves are in peripheral areas, while the reserves in the state’s center are continually shrinking.
 Already today, built-up land covers 64% of the Tel-Aviv region, while that percentage shrinks as the distance from the center of the country grows (5.95% in the North and 1.9% in the South).
 Second of all, Israel has faced security threats from its neighbors ever since its founding, and restrictions have been placed on urban development as a result.
-Army training grounds cover about 30% of the total territory of the state, military building restrictions are in place in 11% of the country, and another 5% of its territory are Army and the Ministry of the Interior compounds.
+Army training grounds cover about 30% of the total territory of the state, military building restrictions are in place in 11% of the country, and another 5% of its territory are Army and the Ministry of Defense compounds.
 Thirdly, a sizeable portion of the state’s open lands serve integral public purposes which the government wishes to preserve, including forest and park territories (7.3%), and agricultural lands (20%).
 In a state with thousands of years of history, there are also antiquity sites and ancient urban quarters to be preserved, which further restrict urban expansion.
 Widespread urban crawl may infringe on agricultural territories, lands used for security needs, and parks and nature reserves, while there is already pressure to restrict these areas.
 Infringing on those lands may have far-reaching economic, social and environmental consequences.
-Specifically in Jerusalem, Israel’s capital, there are additional political limitations la Eastward urban expansion.
+Specifically in Jerusalem, Israel’s capital, there are additional political limitations, which delay Eastward urban expansion.
 All of this has resulted in limited reserves of land for urban development, especially in the sought-after, core areas of the country.
 In a survey conducted on behalf of the Israel Lands Administration in 2004, the land inventory for development was estimated to be only 1,500 square kilometers, 7% of the state’s total territory.
 At that time, around 73% of that inventory, 1,095 square kilometers, was already in stages of planning.
 According to current assessments of the National Economy Council, even in optimistic scenarios for actualizing capping plans and existing urban renewal, the open lands planned for residential use will run out by no later than 2046.
 The Council warned that “Without urban renewal on a significantly larger scale, we will be faced with a planning catastrophe in which all open lands meant for development in the center of the country will run out”.
 The State of Israel is faced with a non-trivial challenge in determining how to most efficiently capitalize on its limited land resources, while maneuvering between the many and the contradictory needs of the public.